AimLight/FizzBuzz-CI-CD/_sources/PartII.rst.txt

       - name: Display Python version
         run: python -c "import sys; print(sys.version)"

 It is not doing anything important.
-It makes use of ``Github Actions`` and only thing it does is printing a python version, in my case ``3.7``.
-However, this is enough for ``Github`` to prevent you from pushing to the ``main`` branch.
-It is necessary now to push to a different branch.
+It makes use of ``Github Actions`` and the only thing it does is printing a python version, in my case ``3.7``.
 Creating a pull request will run the script above.
-Pull request will always be approved, because the script checks nothing.
-However, the whole procedure prevents you now from pushing directly to ``main``.
+Pull request will always pass all checks, because the script cheks nothing.
+However, the setting above is enough for ``Github`` to prevent from pushing directly to the ``main`` branch.
+We just need to add a rule for a branch.
 Later we will add code formatters and a linter to this script.

 Set up a rule for your branch
 **********************************